 Ope!
-The Midwestern Accent & Slang Terms
+The Midwest Accent & Slang Terms

 If you're from the Midwestern United States and you've accidentally run into someone or made a minor mistake, chances are you've said, "ope!"